 What to do…

 TIP 1: Always, always, ALWAYS wash your hands before touching your face so as not to transfer any bacteria from your hands onto your face.
+This is very important.
+No one needs dirt and bacteria to clog their pores.

 TIP 2: Before using a rinse-off cleanser wet your hands and face first – this helps to put the product onto your face better.